Some Cosmological Consequences of Higher Dimensional Klein-Gordon-Rastall Theory: Dynamical System Analysis: Case

-The stability properties of CP5 can be seen on Fig. \ref{fig:cp5} and Fig. \ref{fig:cp5a}.
-At CP5, the behavior of the universe which is dominated by $\Lambda$-like causing an acceleration in the expansion of the universe is contributed by the parameter $\Lambda$ that we defined at the beginning and the scalar potential where $\lambda_V = 0$.
+The stability properties of CP5 can be seen in Fig. \ref{fig:cp5} and Fig. \ref{fig:cp5a}.
+CP5 depicts a cosmological constant-like dominated accelerating universe, which is contributed by a constant potential term of the scalar field, $\lambda_V = 0$, and $\Lambda$.
 The stability is either incomplete stable or unstable.
-The incomplete stable indicate the late-time universe where the interplay between massless scalar field and cosmological constant acts as dark energy.
+The incomplete stable indicate the late-time universe where the interplay between massless scalar field and cosmological constant acts as the dark energy.
 The unstable may indicate the early-time attractors known as conventional inflation.
-The equation of state parameter in this critical point is
+The effective equation of state parameter in this critical point is

 \end{itemize}